 How Do These Inheritance Rule Changes Affect Final Salary Pension Holders?

-The rules are different for those with Final Salary Pensions.
 When you die your scheme may pay a reduced pension to your spouse but you are not able to pass on the full value of your pension.
 They will not normally be able to take the money as a lump sum and you normally cannot nominate an adult child or another beneficiary.

 If you are unmarried, it is important to know that when you die your Final Salary Pension is absorbed back into the scheme for the remaining members.
 You cannot pass the money on.